 Make yours look beautiful as well as useful by rearranging the shelving, bringing favorite, festive pieces to the fore and adding battery-operated tea lights in colored or frosted jars.

 You don’t have to stick to usual Christmas color combinations.
 Foliage here adds a festive twist, while the mismatched chairs in a vivid emerald green, together with green glass baubles on each place setting give a contemporary spin to the festivities.

-Commandeering a console table as an extra surface for the cheeseboard and drinks saves space on the dining table and offers an opportunity for a beautifully composed presentation.
+Commandeering a console table from your Christmas hallway decor ideas as an extra surface for the cheeseboard and drinks saves space on the dining table and offers an opportunity for a beautifully composed presentation.
 The addition of the tall candles draws your attention the the space, highlighting it for guests and family alike.

 By accentuating the natural symmetry of a table and its surroundings, you can create a visually pleasing table setting with the minimum of decor.

-Pairing plain wood furniture with white painted wooden pieces is a recipe for country-style success.
+Pairing plain wood furniture with white painted wooden pieces is a recipe for success with farmhouse Christmas decor ideas.

-Bring in a wash of cocooning color with powder blue walls and floral patterned drapes, echoed on festive table settings and centrepieces for a simple nod to the celebrations.
+Bring in a wash of cocooning color with powder blue walls and floral patterned drapes, echoed on festive table settings and centerpieces for a simple nod to the celebrations.